aayushuppal/mysite/docs/devposts/devposts1.md

     Define trigger conditions for alerts and dumps of error/warn and pass the object containing all the logically mapped info for the program/developer to analyse.

-    This is what the POC pipeline looked like.
-    [insert basic pipeline sequence diagram]

 [^1]: Last Updated: `2018-04-22`